cp2k/cp2k/tools/docker/README.md

     ```
     <!-- markdownlint-enable MD013 -->

- 2. Goto the directory with your input files:
+ 2. Go to the directory with your input files:

     ```shell
     cd ../../benchmarks/QS_single_node